 2. What is Natural Language Processing

-“The biggest breakthrough in AI will be when computer can read and understand information like humans do.” ~ Bill Gates 2017.
+“The biggest breakthrough in AI will be when computers can read and understand information like humans do.” ~ Bill Gates 2017.

 Making the computers process human speaking languages is known as natural language processing.
-Why do we call it natural language?
+Why do we call it a natural language?
 Aren’t all languages natural anyway?
 The answer is not quite.
-Since the invention of computers we have used another type of language known as programming language to give instructions to computers.
-These range from assembly language to object oriented programming languages to scripting languages.
-Contrary to that, natural languages are like English, Spanish, Chinese, Korean, Telugu etc.
+Since the invention of computers, we have used another type of language known as a programming language to give instructions to computers.
+These range from assembly language to object-oriented programming languages to scripting languages.
+Contrary to that, natural languages are English, Spanish, Chinese, Korean, Telugu, etc.

 Let’s take few examples of Natural Language Processing